 10. Rider briefingSaturday morning, the briefing for the riders is mandatory ; this is to present the main safety regulations as well as a few particular features of the Trofeo Rosso.
 The presence of all riders is therefore essential in order to best ensure the safety of all participants.
 Stickers will be given out at the briefing session; without these stickers, it will not be possible to gain access to the track.

 11. Access to the trackAccess to the track is opened from 8h30 to 12h35 and 14h00 to 18h45.
 Access is forbidden to participants under the influence of alcohol or drugs (random tests will be carried out), to accompanying persons, to spectators and to tow vehicles which are not part of the organisation.
 Access to the track occurs after passing the pre-grid.
-The organiser opens the pre-grid 10 minutes before the start of each run, according to the hours provided during the administrative check and only after:
+The organiser opens the pre-grid 10 minutes before the start of each run.

 The pre-grid is opened to participants and machines that have passed the initial inspections.
 Each subsequent pre-grid passage validates admission of the correct persons and machines to the track for the next run.
 Machines which have been formerly approved, but in deteriorated condition regarding to safety or which have crashed will be rejected and will need to pass an additional technical inspection.
 At the beginning of each run, the participants ride one reconnaissance lap behind a pilot vehicle.
 It is forbidden to overtake it.
 This vehicle leaves the track after the first lap.